popojan/zzz/README.md

 ## Zero counting function approximation

+Note: obsolete inner sum approximation, not used any more.

 Combines quadratic and cubic spline with correct frequency and tangents to match the amplitude.

 ![waves](doc/waves.png)